 Ventoy is a popular open source tool for creating bootable media on a USB Stick.
-THE it can save the existing data on the stick.
+The new version can save the existing data on the stick.

 Ventoy is a utility that can write multiple images of operating systems to a USB Stick and even be bootable.
 There are other programs doing the same job, that is, recording multiple images, but Ventoy recently released a new version with the ability to retain data on your device.
 It is called non-destructive install and can be selected from the menu.